ar-rehman135/ReactAppDockerized/README.md

-## This React Project is being Dockerized
+## This React Project is being Dockerized and Server Rendered

 ## In order to run this project from your Ubuntu Terminal